 Private, in-state resident

-Keep in mind these are average figures.
+Keep in mind these are just an average cost.
 Your costs could be significantly higher or lower depending on what medical school you attend.

 Medical school cost comparison